Imdimark/Smach_robot_with_ontology/README.md

 4. Save the ontology from the text editor.
 5. Now you can open the ontology with Protégé.

 Note that the 3rd point deletes all the SWRL rules from the ontology.
 Hence, the inferences of the reasoner are different from the ones that you got within ROS.
-To fully visualise the reasoner inferences from Protégé you can proceed in two ways.
+To fully visualize the reasoner inferences from Protégé you can proceed in two ways.

 1. Open the original ontology with Protégé, and copy-paste the three `SWLRule` (from the `SWRL` tab) back into the ontology manipulated with aRMOR.
 Now you can update the reasoner and check the knowledge it infers through Protégé.
 2. Make aRMOR save the ontology by exporting the `INFERENCES` (there is a dedicated command for it).
 In this way, you do not have to copy-paste back the rules in the ontology as in point 1.
 However, in this way, Protégé would not let you see any differences between the knowledge you asserted in the ontology, and the knowledge inferred by the reasoner.